 Yes, you must inform the father of the child.
 In order to leave the US, you need to ask for a written permission from the father.
 In case a problem has emerged regarding the custody of the child, you have to settle it in the court.
 Leaving the country with a child without the father´s permission is considered a child abduction.

-An Estonian citizen or an alien may request the issuance of a certificate of return (CoR) or a permit of return (PoR) to Estonia from any consular post.
-CoR shall be issued to an Estonian citizen staying in a foreign state whose travel document becomes unusable or is destroyed or lost while travelling in a foreign state.
-PoR shall be issued to an alien whose alien´s passport, temporary travel document or travel document for refugee becomes unusable or is destroyed or lost when he or she is in a foreign state.
+An Estonian citizen or an alien may request the issuance of a certificate of return or a permit of return to Estonia from any consular post.
+Certificate of return shall be issued to an Estonian citizen staying in a foreign state whose travel document becomes unusable or is destroyed or lost while travelling in a foreign state.
+Permit of return shall be issued to an alien whose alien´s passport, temporary travel document or travel document for refugee becomes unusable or is destroyed or lost when he or she is in a foreign state.
 Both documents are issued to enable him/her to return to Estonia, which means that the person should not continue his/her touring or travelling abroad.

 In case of an emergency during out of office hours, please contact the Estonian Foreign Ministry officer by phone +372 6377 000 or +372 53 01 9999 (24h).